 - Improving equipment operator interfaces, vehicle interaction management, improved automation and remote control.

 - Development of safety in the design of systems and equipment that leads to the reduction of occupational exposure at the source, e.g. noise, dust, blast fumes etc.

-- Improve the comprehensive communication to employees and contractors of safety measures such that the information, training and instruction are provided in a readily understandable way.
+- Improve the communication to employees and contractors of safety measures such that the information, training and instruction are provided in a method that allows cognitive retention.

 A reduction in unit costs of existing mining systems is a key driver for the industry.
 Some specific focus areas are:

-- Innovative mine design (mitigating weather impacts, pre-mine gas drainage and operating open cuts above old undergrounds).
+- Innovative mine design, methods and tools (mitigating weather impacts, pre-mine gas drainage and integration of operating open cuts above old undergrounds).

-- Improve the productivity of excavators (increase payload, innovations in operator techniques).
+- Improve the productivity of trucks and excavators.

-- Develop common operator interfaces to support interoperation of technical systems on mobile equipment to avoid clutter in the operator cabin from too many displays (vehicle interaction management, fleet management, GPS, fatigue systems and vital signs, etc).
+- Develop common operator interfaces to support interoperation of technical systems on mobile equipment to avoid clutter in the operator cabin (vehicle interaction management, fleet management, GPS, fatigue systems and vital signs, etc).